OSC/ood-documentation/source/installation/resource-manager/ccq.rst

 .. code-block:: text

   The /opt/CloudyCluster/srv/CCQ/ccqsub command was prompted.
-You need to generate the certificate manually in a shell by running 'ccqstat' and entering your username/password
+You need to generate the certificate manually in a shell by running ``ccqstat`` and entering your username/password

 This is because CCQ libraries require a certificate to be generated to communicate with the